utdata/chj-workbench-lesson/README.md

 - [The Demo](demo.md)
 - [Hands-on session](hands-on.md)
 - [Practice on your own](practice.md).
 If you want to practice on your own with some health-related data: Opioid deaths from Minnesota.
-(H/T Mary Jo).
+(H/T MaryJo).